We offer comprehensive Autism Assessments at our Kids Chatter Speech Pathology clinic in Indooroopilly, Brisbane.

 Reasons for Having an Autism Assessment

-An autism assessment may be recommended by an educator or health professional who supports your child, or you as a parent/caregiver are concerned.
+An autism assessment may be recommended by an educator, health professional, or by you as a parent/caregiver if you have concerns.
 A diagnosis can help:

-- Develop awareness and acceptance of their unique differences, strengths and challenges.
+- Build awareness and acceptance of their unique strengths and differences

 - Access funding (such as NDIS funding) for therapy and services, if eligible.